syhol/roads/examples/thoughts.md

+# A language to make it easy to write S.O.L.I.D, Observable code

 What do we want to make easy?
 - Dependency inversion
 - Observability
 - Identifying and isolating side effects and coupling
-- Domain and infrastructure seperation
+- Decoupling Domain and Infrastructure
 - Testing and writing clean code

 How do we avoid adoption problems